diliondani/Taverna-2.0/README.md

-## A website for Taverna.cat restaurant writtemn in golang on GAE
+# A website for Taverna.cat restaurant written in golang on GAE